Tutorial: Running Camera-based 3D Perception with Isaac Perceptor with the Nova Orin Developer Kit

 Note

 For a better visualization experience, some topics requiring a large bandwidth are not available to Foxglove studio.
 You can set use_foxglove_whitelist:=False as additional argument when running the app.
 Most likely the image stream will be fairly choppy given its large bandwidth.
-To learn more about topics published by Isaac nvblox, you can refer to nvblox ROS messages..
-For topics published by Isaac visual SLAM, you can refer to cuvslam ROS messages..
+To learn more about topics published by Isaac nvblox, see nvblox ROS messages.
+For topics published by Isaac visual SLAM, see cuvslam ROS messages.

 Evaluating Isaac Perceptor